 Meira is a female Jewish name.
 This name holds the meaning of “one who illuminates”.
 Think of your dog as a pal that is going to light up your life and this name can be a perfect choice.
 Meira was especially common around females born near Hanukkah since it was the Festival of Light.

 This name is a bit unique.
-It’s not 100% a Hebrew name but it does get its origins from the Hebrew language.
+It’s not 100 percent a Hebrew name, but it does derive its origins from the Hebrew language.
 Elliott is actually a Greek name but it’s a rendition of the name Elijah, which is Hebrew.
 Elliot is translated to mean “the Lord is my God” and is a unique name that can fit well for a male dog.

 In Hebrew, the word for brother is Achi.
 In fact, Achi specifically translates to “my brother”.
 This is the perfect Hebrew name for dogs if you want the value of the name to tie in with the Hebrew language.
 Your dog is often like a family member.
 They will be loyal and close to your heart, much like a brother might be.